moqingyan/ricl_openpi/README.md

 Both of the above can also be found at [this huggingface link](https://huggingface.co/ricl-vla).

+git lfs install and pull

 ## Preprocessing
 * First cd into the folder
 ```bash
 cd preprocessing
 ```

+remove some files to get back raw data

 * Process the priming demos for re-training a VLA for in-context learning
 ```bash